 - 4.94 Emeritus (or Distinguished Emeritus) Status.
-The President of each Component is authorized to bestow the following titles upon retired or retiring faculty: - (1) Professor Emeritus, Distinguished Professor Emeritus, or similar honorific titles, provided that the faculty member has served the Component, with distinction, at that rank at least ten years. - (2) Associate Professor Emeritus, provided that the faculty member has served the Component, with distinction, at that rank at least fifteen years.
+The President of each Component is authorized to bestow the following titles upon retired or retiring faculty: - (1) Professor Emeritus, Distinguished Professor Emeritus, or similar honorific titles, provided that the faculty member holds the rank of professor and has served the Component, with distinction, at least ten years. - (2) Associate Professor Emeritus, provided that the faculty member holds the rank of associate professor and has served the Component, with distinction, at least fifteen years.